anashatem46/notion-transaction-app/README.md

 - Verify `NOTION_ACCOUNTS_DB_ID` is set in your `.env` file
 - Ensure the Accounts database is shared with your Notion integration
 - Check that the Accounts database has a "Name" property (Title type)
+- Verify the "Current Status" property exists for balance display

 ### Categories not loading
 - Verify `NOTION_CATEGORIES_DB_ID` is set (or it will use Transactions DB ID)